 OB Controlled Access

-In preparation for the opening of our new facility - Tomah Health, Tomah Memorial Hospital is introducing a new policy that adjusts access to its obstetrics department.
+In preparation for the opening of our new facility - Tomah Health, Tomah Memorial Hospital has implemented a new policy that adjusts access to its obstetrics department.

-According to TMH obstetrics director Carrie Lord, MSN, RN, RNC-OB, the hospital will have controlled access to the OB Dept., 24 hours a day, seven days a week beginning March 4.
+According to TMH obstetrics director Carrie Lord, MSN, RN, RNC-OB, the hospital will have controlled access to the OB Dept., 24 hours a day, seven days a week.
+(The new policy began March 4)